-You can’t be biased towards one stock or another, it’s basically working off of movement, so if you see a stock moving, you’re getting in it, and that’s what you’re doing with penny stocks.
+You can’t be biased towards one stock or another, it’s working off of movement, so if you see a stock moving, you’re getting in it, and that’s what you’re doing with penny stocks.
 If you see it moving to the downside or upside, you’re just getting in on that trade.

-When we look at this concept, if you’re looking to build a basic watch list from the beginning, here you could see I’ve opened up an NYSE and the way you do that is go up here and create a new watch list, you can just basically crate a scan, and if you just type in NYSE you can load that up and you’ll see all these stocks that are being traded, and you can sort by price and now you’ll get the price based on ascending and descending order.
+When we look at this concept, if you’re looking to build a basic watch list from the beginning, here you could see I’ve opened up an NYSE and the way you do that goes up here and create a new watch list, you can just basically create a scan, and if you just type in NYSE you can load that up and you’ll see all these stocks that are being traded, and you can sort by price and now you’ll get the price based on ascending and descending order.
 You’ll see some things that are 59 cents, 70 cents.

 Look at price patterns and movement

-Of course we are on the monthly here, if I change it to a weekly, you can see some data starting to come in, but the trading volume is very light a weak.
-Of course it’s only 20 cents.
-In either case that’s not one I would personally trade.
+Of course, we are on the monthly here, if I change it to a weekly, you can see some data starting to come in, but the trading volume is very light a weak.
+Of course, it’s only 20 cents.
+In either case that’s not one, I would personally trade.